Armen-GH/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - [HADDAD Armen]

 The log of my #100DaysOfCode challenge.
-Started on [March 23, 2022].
+Started on Sept 5, 2022].

 ## Log